linkerd/website/linkerd.io/content/2/tasks/exporting-metrics.md

-Alternatively, if you prefer to use Prometheus' ServiceMonitors to configure your Prometheus, you can use this ServiceMonitor YAML (replace `{{.Namespace}}` with the namespace where Linkerd is running):
+Alternatively, if you prefer to use Prometheus' ServiceMonitors to configure your Prometheus, you can use this ServiceMonitor YAML (replace `{{.Namespace}}` with the namespace where Linkerd Viz extension is running):

 ```yaml
 apiVersion: monitoring.coreos.com/v1